PCI Approved Scanning Vendors: A Buyer’s Guide

 • TLS Version 1.0, 2.0, or 3.0 protocol(s) is (are) not disabled (can allow an outside actor access the CDE) – review before the PCI ASV scan and make sure all are disabled; and

-• SSL Certificate with Wrong Hostname – to avoid this, make sure the port names match that on the SSL Certificate; the certificate is current and signed by a Certificate Authority (CA).
+• SSL Certificate with Wrong Hostname—To avoid this, make sure the port names match those on the SSL Certificate, which is current and signed by a Certificate Authority (CA).

 What’s an Incomplete ASV Scan?